- Date : 16/06/2020

 2. Keep it for another year and you get more than Rs.
 6,50,000.

 3. This means an additional interest of Rs.
 60,000.

 To understand how your PF account can swell by increasing the tenure and monthly contribution, we take a look at the following illustration keeping the 1 crore mark as the yardstick.

-However, if the same person plans to achieve it in 35 years, the principal contribution is much lower than 18 lakhs.
-Another point to note is that PF contribution up to 1.5 lakhs is eligible for tax deductions.
-This means that the entire contribution in the 25, 30 and 35 years’ scenario can actually be claimed as tax benefit too.
+However, if the same person plans to achieve it in 35 years, the principal contribution is much lower at Rs 18 lakhs.
+Another point to note is that PPF contribution up to Rs 1.5 lakhs is eligible for tax deductions.
+This means that the entire contribution in the 25, 30 and 35 years’ scenario can actually be claimed as tax benefit on an annual basis.